ksharp8/compack/README.md

 compack
 =======

-A pack of fixing old explorers Compatibility.
+A pack of fixing older browsers Compatibility.

 usage